 The roadway system is an important part of the lives of everyday Americans.
-Staying safe on the roads can be difficult at times, especially when around the huge metal monsters we call eighteen wheelers.
-Due to their size, semi trucks pose a significant threat to other motorists.
-One of the most important methods to staying safe around large trucks is to understand where their blind spots are and to avoid them.
+Staying safe on the roads can be difficult at times, especially when around the huge metal monsters we call eighteen-wheelers.
+Due to their size, semi-trucks pose a significant threat to other motorists.
+One of the most important methods of staying safe around large trucks is to understand where their blind spots are and to avoid them.

 Semi Truck Blind Spots

 Every vehicle has blind spots.
 Blind spots are areas of the car that are difficult to see from the driver’s point of view.
-Because eighteen wheelers are so large, they more blind spots than other vehicles and failing to avoid their blind spots can be more catastrophic.
-There are four blind spots you should be familiar.
+Because eighteen-wheelers are so large, they more blind spots than other vehicles, and failing to avoid their blind spots can be more catastrophic.
+There are four blind spots you should be familiar with.
 Familiarizing yourself with these blinds spots can help you keep you and your loved ones safe on the road.

 The front of a semi truck is not as easy to see from the driver’s point of view as you might expect.
 Being stuck behind a slow-moving truck can be agonizing, so passing them is a natural reaction.
 However, it is imperative that you do so safely without cutting the truck off.
 Trucks have a difficult time slowing down because of their greater inertia and failing to leave a truck enough room to stop may leave them with nowhere to go except into your vehicle.
 For that reason, do not immediately slow down in front of a big rig.
 The rule of thumb for getting over is to leave a gap of one car length for every ten mph you are going between you and any drivers in the next lane.